e45lee/artifact-boolean-algebras/README.md

-TODO
-- proofs: tons of warnings when I run make
-- make seems to take a very long time (so long I stopped waiting). how long is normal?

 # Introduction
 This artifact contains both the formalized proof of F<:B and F<:BE as discussed in the paper and the modified Flix compiler used in the evaluation.